nginxinc/nginx-for-azure-deploy-action/azure-pipeline/readme.md

 ##### 1. Get your NGINX configuration file ready in the repository.

 Upload your NGINX configuration files onto any folder of your Azure DevOps repository.
-Then update the ‘sourceConfigFolderPath’ to the path of the configuration folder in your repository.
-Note that the name of the main file of the NGINX configuration folder should be “nginx.conf”, and the ‘targetConfigFolderPath’ would usually be /etc/nginx/.
+Then update the ‘configDirectoryInRepo’ to the path of the configuration folder in your repository.

 ![Image](images/readme-guidline-01.png)